-As of summer, 2017, we block the following site categories: pornography, drugs, gambling, other adult content, anonymous proxies, hate sites, and search engines that don’t allow safe search enforcement.
+ICCSD blocks the following site categories: pornography, drugs, gambling, network misuse, other adult content, anonymous proxies, hate sites, and search engines that don’t allow safe search enforcement.

 The Chromebook is a learning tool both in the classroom and at home.
 The partnership between your child’s school and home extends beyond learning reading, writing and arithmetic.
 Digital citizenship is an important part of today’s world, and helping your student become a positive role model in the digital world is an important part of the ICCSD Chromebook Program.